 Campylobacter infections can cause severe dehydration, Guillain-Barre Syndrome, sepsis and respiratory failure.
 These complications can be fatal.

-Attorneys Fred Pritzker and Brendan Flaherty represented a man who developed Guillain-Barre syndrome (GBS) after drinking raw milk contaminated with Campylobacter bacteria.
+Our attorneys represented a man who developed Guillain-Barre syndrome (GBS) after drinking raw milk contaminated with Campylobacter bacteria.
 He was paralyzed from the neck down.
 Most cases of GBS do not result in permanent paralysis, but our client is permanently paralyzed.
-Fred and Brendan won a multimillion dollar recovery for our client.
-You can contact Fred and Brendan for a free consultation now and discuss whether you can sue Coos Bay Oyster Company and others for compensation.
+We won a multimillion-dollar recovery for our client.
+You can contact Fred for a free consultation now and discuss whether you can sue Coos Bay Oyster Company and others for compensation.